o2scale/HDA2/docs/brief.md

-# Project Brief: Enterprise Translation & Transcription Platform (HDA Implementation)
+# Project Brief: Enterprise Translation, Transcription & Document Processing Platform (HDA Implementation)

+**Last Updated:** September 25, 2025
+**Version:** 2.0
+**Status:** In Development - Epic 1 Stories Created

 ## Executive Summary

-This project brief outlines an Enterprise Translation & Transcription Platform designed as a comprehensive SaaS solution for organizations requiring industrial-scale content processing and multilingual accessibility.
-The platform addresses the universal challenge faced by educational institutions, religious organizations, corporations, and content publishers who need to transform vast repositories of multimedia content—including documents, audio lectures, video content, manuscripts, and e-books—into accessible, multilingual resources.
+This project brief outlines an Enterprise Translation, Transcription & Document Processing Platform designed as a comprehensive SaaS solution for organizations requiring industrial-scale content processing and multilingual accessibility.
+The platform addresses the universal challenge faced by educational institutions, religious organizations, corporations, and content publishers who need to transform vast repositories of content—including PDFs with embedded text, scanned documents, images with text, manuscripts, and e-books—into accessible, multilingual resources through advanced text extraction and translation capabilities.

 The platform operates on two distinct business models: (1) **White-label Enterprise Licensing** for organizations requiring on-premise deployment with full customization and control, and (2) **Cloud SaaS Subscriptions** for smaller organizations with pay-per-use API pricing and managed infrastructure.
 The Hare Krishna Mandir Digital Archive (HDA) serves as the flagship implementation, validating the platform's capabilities with a 2TB content repository requiring processing into 6 languages.

-The platform's core value proposition combines three revenue-generating capabilities: (1) Industrial-scale content processing through a vendor-agnostic AI marketplace—organizations can use their own API keys or purchase through our aggregated services with margin markup, (2) A sophisticated workflow pipeline with customizable quality assurance stages ensuring content accuracy across industries, and (3) A complete media management system with white-label customization, supporting categorization, tagging, and AI-powered summarization.
-The architecture supports multi-tenancy, allowing hundreds of organizations to operate isolated instances while sharing infrastructure costs.
+The platform's core value proposition combines three revenue-generating capabilities: (1) Industrial-scale text extraction and processing through Vertex AI Gemini 2.5 Pro (1M input/65K output tokens) with fallback options—organizations can use their own API keys or purchase through our aggregated services with 20-30% margin markup, (2) A sophisticated two-stage progressive workflow (Source Text Editor → Translation Editor) with customizable quality assurance stages ensuring content accuracy across industries, and (3) A complete document processing system with white-label customization, supporting batch processing, structure preservation, and real-time progress tracking.
+The architecture leverages Supabase for database, auth, and storage, with multi-tenant isolation allowing hundreds of organizations to operate securely while sharing infrastructure costs.
 This positions the platform not just as a translation tool, but as an enterprise-grade content transformation engine capable of serving diverse industries from religious institutions to educational publishers to multinational corporations.

 ## Business Model & Monetization